sysPass/syspass-api-client-python/README.md

 [![Build Status](https://travis-ci.org/sysPass/syspass-api-client-python.svg?branch=master)](https://travis-ci.org/sysPass/syspass-api-client-python)

-This API client aims to be a core library for those projects based on Python.
+This API client aims to be a core library for those projects based on Python and require to connect to a sysPass instance.

 It has all the methods currently implemented (as of sysPass v3.1) and can be easily extended to future extensions.